natesworksdev/Ryujinx/README.md

  - **Firmware***

-    You need an official Switch firmware dumped from either your Switch or from a cartridge XCI you have dumped.
-Install it from the Tools > Install Firmware menu item.
+    You need an official Switch firmware by either dumping directly from your Switch or dumping your cartridge game to an XCI file.
+Install the firmware, after you've installed your keys, from the Tools > Install Firmware menu item.

  - **Executables**